sisl/ExpFamilyPCA.jl/paper.md

 # Statement of Need

 EPCA is used in reinforcement learning [@Roy], sample debiasing [@debiasing], and compositional analysis [@gans].
 Wider adoption, however, remains limited due to the lack of implementations.
-The only existing EPCA package is written in MATLAB and supports just one distribution [@epca-MATLAB].
+The only other EPCA package is written in MATLAB and supports just one distribution [@epca-MATLAB].
 This is surprising, as other Bregman-based optimization techniques have been successful in areas like mass spectrometry [@spectrum], ultrasound denoising [@ultrasound], topological data analysis [@topological], and robust clustering [@clustering].
 These successes indicate that EPCA holds untapped potential in signal processing and machine learning.

 The lack of a general EPCA library is likely due to integration issues, as fast symbolic differentiation and optimization libraries in popular languages like Python and C are not typically interoperable.
 Julia, by contrast, uses multiple dispatch which promotes high levels of generic code reuse [@dispatch].
 Multiple dispatch allows `ExpFamilyPCA.jl` to integrate fast symbolic differentiation [@symbolics], optimization [@optim], and numerically stable computation [@stable_exp] without requiring costly API conversions.
 As a result, `ExpFamilyPCA.jl` delivers speed, stability, and flexibility, with built-in support for most common distributions (§ [Supported Distributions](#supported-distributions)) and flexible constructors for custom distributions (§ [Custom Distributions](#supported-distributions)).